 I had a scary experience last night – terrifying actually.
-I had driven about 7 hours and I was exhausted.
-I stopped at a mall that had a Barnes and Noble and some restaurants, figuring I could unwind a bit before hitting my hotel.
+After driving about 7 hours, I was exhausted, so I stopped at a mall that had a Barnes and Noble and some restaurants, figuring I could unwind a bit before hitting my hotel.

-I thought about this a lot last night as I drifted off to sleep.
-I was telling myself “It’s ok.
+I thought about this a lot last night as I drifted off to sleep telling myself “It’s ok.
 You were tired.
 You hadn’t eaten all day.
 It’s a fluke’ trying not to think of the other times little things like this have happened.

 I am 46 years old for crying out loud, much too young for this.